algimantas/core-protocols/en/resolution.md

 ---
 # Resolution

-When a Decider vote yields a small minority of outliers, the proposer quickly leads the team, in a highly structured fashion, to deal with the outliers.
+When a [Decider][decider] vote yields a small minority of outliers, the proposer quickly leads the team, in a highly structured fashion, to deal with the outliers.
 The Resolution protocol promotes forward momentum by focusing on bringing outliers in at least cost.

 ## Steps